dialeleven/php-google-sitemap/README.md

 ## Sample Scripts

-Sample scripts instantiating each type of class can be found under /public to help get you started
+The following sample scripts instantiating each type of class and basic logic can be found under /public to help get you started:
 - 1google_image_sitemap_test.php
 - 1google_news_sitemap_test.php
 - 1google_video_sitemap_test.php